PostHog/posthog.com/contents/tutorials/new-user-experiments.md

 We’ve already set up PostHog ([on a paid plan](/pricing), to get access to experiments), and have custom events set up for both `signed_up` and `uploaded_file`.
 Both have a significant amount of events coming in.

 We’ll also need a `joined_at` user property.
 Autocapture does not capture this detail so we’ll need to set it up somewhere in our code.
-We can use `$set_once` in the event capture for `signed_up` to make this happen (find more details on setting [user properties here](/docs/integrate/client/js#set_once))
+Make sure you are capturing [person profiles](/docs/data/persons) and then use `$set_once` in the event capture for `signed_up` to make this happen (find more details on setting [user properties here](/docs/integrate/client/js#set_once)).

 This is all we need to start setting up our experiment.